CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

 ## Discussion points

+### High Level

+- The build process has to be streamlined (e.g. considering CI)
+- The linting- and prettier configuration has to be finalized
+- The deployment options have to be evaluated (e.g.: Do we want a "Drag-And-Drop" version of the validator?)

 ### General functionality

 - It should be possible to "batch process" a directory (with caveats - how to detect whether a file is a `tileset.json`, beyond its name?)